sorpaas/azure-pipelines-image-generation/images/macos/macos-10.14-Readme.md

 #### Xcode 11.2.1 set by default

-:warning: Xcode 11.3.1 will be set as default in two weeks
+:warning: Xcode 11.3.1 will be set as default in the next week

 ## OS X info
 - System Version: macOS 10.14.6 (18G2022)